ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 - `root` — Result from the previous/parent type
 - `args` — Arguments provided to the field
-- `context` — a Mutable object that is provided to all resolvers
+- `context` — a Mutable object that is provided to all resolvers.
+Basically a means for resolvers to communicate and share information
 - `info` — Field-specific information relevant to the query (used rarely)

 Here is an overview of the execution process of a simple GraphQL query and the invocations of the  resolvers when traversing the AST: